-When it comes to global standards of living, human history resembles a hockey stick, with a long straight shaft and an upward facing blade.
-For most of our existence, progress was painfully slow (resembling that long straight shaft).
-At the start of the 19th century, however, the speed of human progress rapidly accelerated (resembling that upward facing blade).
+When it comes to the standard of living, human history resembles a hockey stick, with a long straight shaft and an upward-facing blade.
+For thousands of years, economic growth was negligible (resembling that long straight shaft).
+At the end of the 18th century, however, economic growth and, consequently, the standard of living, started to accelerate in Great Britain and then in the rest of the world (resembling that upward-facing blade).
 What was responsible for that acceleration?
-Many books have been written on this subject and it is beyond the scope of this essay to provide a full answer.
-That said, few scholars deny the central role played by industrialization and globalization.

-First, let us look at the industrial revolution.
-According to the Encyclopedia Britannica, the industrial revolution was “the process of change from an agrarian, handicraft economy to one dominated by industry and machine manufacture.”
+Whatever the case may be, a confluence of fortuitous events allowed for the breakout of the industrial revolution and enhanced the process of globalization.
+Let us look at those two in greater detail.
+According to Encyclopedia Britannica, the industrial revolution was “the process of change from an agrarian, handicraft economy to one dominated by industry and machine manufacture.”
 It started in Great Britain in the 18th century and then spread to other parts of the world.

-The technological changes included the following: the use of new basic materials, chiefly iron and steel, the use of new energy sources, including both fuels and motive power, such as coal, the steam engine, electricity, petroleum, and the internal-combustion engine, the invention of new machines, such as the spinning jenny and the power loom that permitted increased production with a smaller expenditure of human energy, a new organization of work known as the factory system, which entailed increased division of labor and specialization of function….
-These technological changes made possible a tremendously increased use of natural resources and the mass production of manufactured goods….
-There were also many new developments in nonindustrial spheres, including the following: agricultural improvements that made possible the provision of food for a larger nonagricultural population, economic changes that resulted in a wider distribution of wealth, the decline of land as a source of wealth in the face of rising industrial production, and increased international trade, political changes reflecting the shift in economic power, as well as new state policies corresponding to the needs of an industrialized society, sweeping social changes, including the growth of cities, the development of working-class movements, and the emergence of new patterns of authority, and cultural transformations of a broad order.
+The technological changes included the following: (1) the use of new basic materials, chiefly iron and steel, (2) the use of new energy sources, including both fuels and motive power, such as coal, the steam engine, electricity, petroleum, and the internal-combustion engine, (3) the invention of new machines, such as the spinning jenny and the power loom that permitted increased production with a smaller expenditure of human energy, (4) a new organization of work known as the factory system, which entailed increased division of labor and specialization of function. . . .
+These technological changes made possible a tremendously increased use of natural resources and the mass production of manufactured goods. . . .
+There were also many new developments in nonindustrial spheres, including the following: (1) agricultural improvements that made possible the provision of food for a larger nonagricultural population, (2) economic changes that resulted in a wider distribution of wealth, the decline of land as a source of wealth in the face of rising industrial production, and increased international trade, (3) political changes reflecting the shift in economic power, as well as new state policies corresponding to the needs of an industrialized society, (4) sweeping social changes, including the growth of cities, the development of working-class movements, and the emergence of new patterns of authority, and (5) cultural transformations of a broad order.

 Not everyone was happy about the industrial revolution, however.
-Contemporary observers like Charles Dickens commented on the squalor of 19th-century cities and the backbreaking labor of the people, including children, in the factories in much the same way that our journalists today comment on the squalor of the rapidly industrializing Indian cities and backbreaking labor of people, including children, in Bangladeshi factories.
+Contemporary observers such as Charles Dickens commented on the squalor of 19th-century cities and the backbreaking labor of the people, including children, in the factories in much the same way that our journalists today comment on the squalor of the rapidly industrializing Indian cities and the backbreaking labor of people, including children, in Bangladeshi factories.

-Second, let us consider globalization, which the Organization for Economic Cooperation and Development defines as “an increasing internationalization of markets for goods and services, the means of production, financial systems, competition, corporations, technology and industries.
-Amongst other things this gives rise to increased mobility of capital, faster propagation of technological innovations and an increasing interdependency and uniformity of national markets.”3 Contrary to the common misperception, globalization is not a new phenomenon.
-The trade links between the Sumer and Indus Valley civilizations go back to the third millennium BC.
+Contrary to the common misperception, globalization is not a new phenomenon.
+The trade links between the Sumer and Indus Valley civilizations go back to the third millennium BCE.
 Then there was the Silk Road between Europe and Asia, and European voyages into India and the Americas.
 Clearly, trade has been fundamental to the process of globalization from antiquity.
 But, why do people trade?

 The gains from trade follow from allowing an economy to specialize.
 If a country is relatively better at making wine than wool, it makes sense to put more resources into wine, and to export some of the wine to pay for imports of wool.
 This is even true if that country is the world’s best wool producer, since the country will have more of both wool and wine than it would have without trade.
 A country does not have to be best at anything to gain from trade.
 The gains follow from specializing in those activities which, at world prices, the country is relatively better at, even though it may not have an absolute advantage in them.
 Because it is relative advantage that matters, it is meaningless to say a country has a comparative advantage in nothing.
 The term is one of the most misunderstood ideas in economics, and is often wrongly assumed to mean an absolute advantage compared with other countries.

 The development of the steam engine and the opening of the Suez Canal in the 19th century made seafaring faster and cheaper.
 The volume of traded goods greatly increased.
 Through the process of price convergence, prices fell and consumers benefited.
-The gold standard and the invention of the telegraph—and later telephone—also allowed for massive transfers of capital.
+The gold standard and the invention of the telegraph—and later the telephone—also allowed for massive transfers of capital.
 Attracted by higher profits, capital flowed from more developed to less developed countries, thus stimulating global economic development.
 As the British economist John Maynard Keynes recalled, before World War I,

-As we can see, Europe and America, and, later, other regions of the world, experienced previously unimaginable improvements in standards of living.
+As can be seen, Europe and America and, later, other regions of the world, experienced previously unimaginable improvements in standards of living.
 The process of rapid improvement that started in the early 1800s continues to this day.
 Accordingly, historical evidence makes a potent case for optimism.
 Yet optimism about the current state and future well-being of humankind is difficult to come by.
 As author Matt Ridley writes in his book, The Rational Optimist,

-If… you say catastrophe is imminent, you may expect a McArthur genius award or even the Nobel Peace Prize.
+If . . . you say catastrophe is imminent, you may expect a MacArthur genius award [the MacArthur Fellowship or Genius Grant] or even the Nobel Peace Prize.
 The bookshops are groaning under ziggurats of pessimism.
 The airwaves are crammed with doom.
-In my own adult lifetime, I have listened to the implacable predictions of growing poverty, coming famines, expanding deserts, imminent plagues, impending water wars, inevitable oil exhaustion, mineral shortages, falling sperm counts, thinning ozone, acidifying rain, nuclear winters, mad-cow epidemics, Y2K computer bugs, killer bees, sex-change fish, global warming, ocean acidification and even asteroid impacts that would presently bring this happy interlude to a terrible end.
-I cannot recall a time when one or other of these scares was not solemnly espoused by sober, distinguished and serious elites and hysterically echoed by the media.
+In my own adult lifetime, I have listened to the implacable predictions of growing poverty, coming famines, expanding deserts, imminent plagues, impending water wars, inevitable oil exhaustion, mineral shortages, falling sperm counts, thinning ozone, acidifying rain, nuclear winters, mad-cow epidemics, Y2K computer bugs, killer bees, sex-change fish, global warming, ocean acidification, and even asteroid impacts that would presently bring this happy interlude to a terrible end.
+I cannot recall a time when one or other of these scares was not solemnly espoused by sober, distinguished, and serious elites and hysterically echoed by the media.
 I cannot recall a time when I was not being urged by somebody that the world could only survive if it abandoned the foolish goal of economic growth.
 The fashionable reason for pessimism changed, but the pessimism was constant.
 In the 1960s the population explosion and global famine were top of the charts, in the 1970s the exhaustion of resources, in the 1980s acid rain, in the 1990s pandemics, in the 2000s global warming.
 One by one these scares came and (all but the last) went.
 Were we just lucky?
 Are we, in the memorable image of the old joke, like the man who falls past the first floor of the skyscraper and thinks ‘So far so good!’?
 Or was it the pessimism that was unrealistic?